CQX96/CQX96-Linux/Documentation/networking/device_drivers/ethernet/marvell/octeontx2.rst

 Drivers
 =======

-Linux kernel will have multiple drivers registering to different PF and VFs of RVU.
+CQX96 kernel will have multiple drivers registering to different PF and VFs of RVU.
 Wrt networking there will be 3 flavours of drivers.

 Admin Function driver